tahunus/MPR121_Calibration/README.md

 To use Autoconfig and to change calibration parameters during program execution, some serious modifications to the Adafruit_MPR121 library files are necessary, so I copied and renamed the .cpp and .h files and placed them in the same file directory of the .ino sketch.
 This way the original MPR121 library remains untouched.

 The changes to the library include:
-* Differentiating failure reason when starting the board (I2C & internal logic)
-* Display of Charge Time and Charge Current defined by Autoconfig
-* Setting parameters for:
+* Run-time defined parameters for:
   * Baseline Filtering Control
   * Touch/Release Debounce
   * First & Secondary Filtering and Sample Interval
   * Autoconfig Level Limits & Target
+* Encoding of Filter and Global CDC CDT Configuration registers
+* Display of resulting Charge Time and Charge Current per electrode by Autoconfig
+* Differentiating failure reason when starting the board
 * Clean-up of unused code

+### Main Program (.ino file) ###

 ### Blynk as Input Data Interface ###
 Although designed as a platform for IoT software, a free account (two devices max) can be used to create, fast & easy, a user interface to input data.
-It's well [documented](https://docs.blynk.io/en/) and has a [Quickstart guide](https://docs.blynk.io/en/getting-started/what-do-i-need-to-blynk) that will get you running in minutes.
-I'm using an [Adafruit ESP32 Feather V2](https://www.adafruit.com/product/5400) that's [supported](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md) via the [BlynkSimpleEsp32](https://github.com/blynkkk/blynk-library/blob/888a81dd84ec8bab19d8652654d03c58aa12646b/src/BlynkSimpleEsp32.h) library that can be installed via Arduino IDE following [these instructions](https://docs.blynk.io/en/blynk.edgent-firmware-api/installation/what-do-i-need-to-blynk).
+It's well [documented](https://docs.blynk.io/en/) and has a [Quickstart Guide](https://docs.blynk.io/en/getting-started/what-do-i-need-to-blynk) that will get you running in minutes.
+I'm using an [ESP32 Feather V2](https://www.adafruit.com/product/5400) and there is a long list of [supported hardware](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).
+For ESP32's use the [BlynkSimpleEsp32](https://github.com/blynkkk/blynk-library/blob/888a81dd84ec8bab19d8652654d03c58aa12646b/src/BlynkSimpleEsp32.h) library that I installed via Arduino IDE following [these instructions](https://docs.blynk.io/en/blynk.edgent-firmware-api/installation/what-do-i-need-to-blynk).

-This is the Web Dasbhboard from Blynk.
-Adjust any MPR121 parameter and then click on START to issue the cap.begin() method and restart the breakout boards.
+Below is a screenshot of the Web Dasbhboard from Blynk: adjust any MPR121 parameter and then click on START to issue the cap.begin() method and restart the breakout boards.

 ![Screenshot 2022-07-16 182932](https://user-images.githubusercontent.com/33431200/179375026-d2b4b2d4-7a97-4b32-a04d-ed7c14d7b3f9.jpg)